huggingface/trl/docs/source/orpo_trainer.md

 The ORPO trainer expects a model of `AutoModelForCausalLM`, compared to PPO that expects `AutoModelForCausalLMWithValueHead` for the value function.

 ## Using the `ORPOTrainer`
 For a detailed example have a look at the `examples/scripts/orpo.py` script.
-At a high level we need to initialize the `ORPOTrainer` with a `model` we wish to train. **Note that ORPOTrainer eliminates the need to use the reference model, simplifying the optimization process.** The `beta` refers to the hyperparameter `lambda` in the paper or `alpha` in the code and refers to the weighting of the relative ratio loss in the full SFT loss.
+At a high level we need to initialize the `ORPOTrainer` with a `model` we wish to train. **Note that ORPOTrainer eliminates the need to use the reference model, simplifying the optimization process.** The `beta` refers to the hyperparameter `lambda` in eq.
+(6) of the paper and refers to the weighting of the relative odd ratio loss in the standard cross-entropy loss used for SFT.

 ```py
 orpo_config = ORPOConfig(